Skip to main content

 note

-Loading UDFs from GitHub repositories or local files do not require authentication to the Fused platform.
+Loading UDFs from GitHub repositories or local files does not require authentication to the Fused platform.

 Run a UDF